yorkbill/get-support/data-center-closures-2021.md

 * DAL05 – POD2 (other PODs in DAL05 are not impacted)
 * WDC01 – POD3 and POD4 (other PODs in WDC01 are not impacted)

-To prepare for the data center closures, the following {{site.data.keyword.cloud_notm}} services are ending their service support on the following dates:
+For the OSL01 data center, the following {{site.data.keyword.cloud_notm}} services are ending their service support on the following dates:

 | Service        | Support end date |
 |----------------|---------------------------------|